P.O. Box 998

 There is a serious over-population of dogs and cats in our communities.
-As a result thousands of stray and unwanted animals must be killed every year.
+As a result thousands of stray and unwanted animals must be euthanized every year.

 There are many advantages to spaying or neutering your pet.
 Besides reducing the number of unwanted animals who are destroyed every year, sterilizing your animal also helps make your pet healthier and more content and prevents the stray animal problems that often occur when a female dog or cat is in heat.

 Violations of any of the above laws may result in your animal being impounded, or charges being filed against you, or both.

 Fines from charges filed in court can be as much as $100 plus court costs for each count on each charge.

 Animals impounded at the shelter have to be reclaimed by their owners after paying an impound fine and a daily care fee.